 Of the 403 people who answered this question, an astonishing 89% of the survey participants answered they would support a Recreation Facility.
 With very limited indoor recreation spaces in this community everyone is competing for space at Marshall Public Schools.
-With limited space, creating more recreation opportunities and programs is all but impossible without having to retire past successful programs.
-City staff will research from other communities on how to fund a new recreational facility that would encompass multiple recreational uses.
-The

-Recreation Department will research grants, millage options, crowdfunding and possible donors to create a much-needed Recreation Facility.
+With limited space, creating more recreation opportunities and programs is all but impossible without having to retire programs that have been successful.
+City staff will research from other City of Marshall 2020-2024 Parks & Recreation Masterplan communities on how to fund a new recreational facility that would encompass multiple recreational uses.
+The Recreation Department will research grants, millage options, crowdfunding and possible donors to create a much-needed Recreation Facility.

 Pickleball was another word that was brought up in the survey.
 Pickleball is a trending sport that is gaining in popularity in this community.
 Pickleball is a sport played by mostly older adults but can be played by people of all ages.
-City staff will look to create a committee to research locations and funding sources for a dedicated pickleball courts.
+City staff will look to create a committee to research locations and funding sources for dedicated pickleball courts.